noamraph/nix-pills/pills/05-functions-and-imports.md

     nix-repl> mul a b
     12

-Yes it\'s really that simple.
+Yes it's really that simple.
 You import a file, and it gets parsed as an expression.
 Note that the scope of the imported file does not inherit the scope of the importer.